 I regarded the idea of forcing my thoughts into such a formal format, or that they should be formatted at all with indignance and I suppose I was a little bit arrogant too.
-I believed (and I still do to some extent) that creativity should just be free flowing and not bogged down with formal structure.
+I believed (and I still do to some extent) that creativity should just be free-flowing and not bogged down with formal structure.

-A few years ago I watched a video on youtube of a woman who was explaining the whole concept of story structure, and she was making a lot of sense, so I decided to (although somewhat reluctantly) give it a try.
+As with outlining, I was very wrong.
+You see, I hadn’t ever tried structuring my stories, and I kept telling myself that I didn’t need to.
+Then, a few years ago I watched a video on youtube of a woman who was explaining the whole concept of story structure, and she was making a lot of sense, so I decided to (although somewhat reluctantly) give it a try.

 The simplest form that I had been able to find is called Freytag’s Pyramid.
-You can find a full explanation of it here on Wikipedia, but I’ll give you the gist.
+You can find a full explanation of it here on Wikipedia, but I’ll give you the gist:

 Basically, I draw a pyramid on an A4 sheet of paper (landscape).
 Then I mark out all the fundamental points of a story.
 The one I draw has six of these: exposition, inciting incident, rising action, climax, falling action and resolution.

-Now that I understand what story structure is and what it’s for I feel as though I had been missing out before.
+Now that I understand what story structure is and what it’s for, I feel as though I had been missing out before.
 The first time I wrote with structure in mind, everything just seemed to click into place.

 As always, thank you for reading this if you made it to the bottom.